gvwilson/teachtogether.tech/en-md/architecture/index.md

 set their own goals,
 and find their own path through a subject is less effective than showing them how to do things step by step.
-The "choose your own adventure" approach is known as <span g="g:inquiry-based-learning">inquiry-based learning</span>, and is intuitively appealing: after all, who would argue *against* having learners use their own initiative
+The "choose your own adventure" approach is known as <span g="inquiry-based-learning">inquiry-based learning</span>, and is intuitively appealing: after all, who would argue *against* having learners use their own initiative